 You need one of the officially supported devices.
 To make sure that the device can be unlocked to install GrapheneOS, avoid carrier variants of the devices.
 Carrier variants of Pixels use the same stock OS and firmware with a non-zero carrier id flashed onto the persist partition in the factory.
 The carrier id activates carrier-specific configuration in the stock OS including disabling carrier and bootloader unlocking.
 The carrier may be able to remotely disable this, but their support staff may not be aware and they probably won't do it.
 Get a carrier agnostic device to avoid the risk and potential hassle.
 If you CAN figure out a way to unlock a carrier device, it isn't a problem as GrapheneOS can just ignore the carrier id and the hardware is the same.

 It's best practice to update the device before installing GrapheneOS to have the latest firmware for connecting the phone to the computer and performing the early flashing process.
 Either way, GrapheneOS flashes the latest firmware early in the installation process.

 Enabling OEM unlocking

 OEM unlocking needs to be enabled from within the operating system.

-Enable the developer options menu by going to Settings ➔ About phone and pressing on the build number menu entry until developer mode is enabled.
+Enable the developer options menu by going to Settings ➔ About phone and repeatedly pressing the build number menu entry until developer mode is enabled.